svmiller/svmiller.github.io/_posts/2019-06-17-r-markdown-memo-template.md

 image: "taylor-swift-never-getting-back-together-video.jpg"
 ---

+{% include announcebox.html announce="An Updated Version of This Template is in <a href='http://svmiller.com/stevetemplates'><code class='highlighter-rouge'>{stevetemplates}</code></a> ⤵️" text="This template is available in <a href='http://svmiller.com/stevetemplates'><code class='highlighter-rouge'>{stevetemplates}</code></a>, an R package that includes all my R Markdown templates.
+The version of <a href='http://svmiller.com/stevetemplates/reference/memo.html'>the template available in the package</a> is slightly modified/improved from what I present here.
+Issues with this template can be best addressed on <a href='https://github.com/svmiller/stevetemplates'>the project's Github</a>." %}

 {% include image.html url="/images/taylor-swift-never-getting-back-together-video.jpg" caption="Taylor Swift here showing the same exasperation when I get asked to do more paperwork." width=410 align="right" %}